In our response to COVID-19, you might experience some changes when attending your outpatient appointment.

 If you are in isolation or quarantine due to COVID-19, do not attend your appointment in person.
 Let your outpatient clinic know and they will arrange another appointment for your in-person or by telehealth, if appropriate.

-Do not attend outpatients if you have a fever, cough, sore throat, loss of smell and/or taste, shortness of breath, runny nose or fatigue or if you have confirmed or suspected COVID-19.
+Do not attend outpatients if you have a fever, cough, sore throat, shortness of breath, runny nose, fatigue, diarrhoea, vomiting, nausea, loss of smell and/or taste or if you have confirmed or suspected COVID-19.

 The safety of patients and staff is our priority.
 We are taking measures to protect you by: